LastCallMedia/Mannequin/docs/index.md

+---
+layout: home
+---
+[//]: # (This is the content for the homepage.
+You can strip it down as needed.)

 What is this?
 -------------
 Mannequin is a component based theming tool for the web.
 It builds on the work of tools like [Pattern Lab](http://patternlab.io/), and [Fractal](http://fractal.build/).
 [View a demo](https://demo.mannequin.io)